kurtbuilds/checkexec/README.md

 `checkexec` is a tool to conditionally execute commands based on modified timestamps of a target and a dependency list.

-This provides the behavior of Makefile, where a target is only run if the artifact is older than its dependencies.
+This provides the behavior of Makefile as a standalone executable, where a command is only run if the artifact is older than its dependencies.

 # Examples